fCOI: Frequently Asked Questions

 What should I consider when determining what to disclose?

-Note that for purposes of this policy, family refers to your spouse, domestic partner, dependent child(ren), and any other persons residing in your household.
+Note that for purposes of this policy, Immediate Family refers to your spouse, domestic partner, dependent child(ren), and any other persons residing in your household.

 Significant Financial Interests (SFIs) include things such as sources of income from outside the university, ownership interests in publicly traded and private companies, income from intellectual property other than through the university, positions of responsibility in entities outside the university, and certain travel reimbursements.
 The policy and the COI glossary provide full definitions of SFIs, including dollar thresholds, as well as specific items that do not require disclosure.